He last played in Ashes 2025 Sydney Test.

 “You should see the state of the cricket ball,” wrote Ben Stokes on his official Instagram story.

 True to his nature, Stokes engaged fully in the Ashes series, often taking hits to inspire his team.
 However, the tour faced criticism too.
 England’s mid-series trip to Noosa and questions over their preparation were hot topics, putting pressure on Stokes as captain.
-Despite this, the ECB is likely to continue supporting him as England’s Test leader.

 ALSO READ: